m3db/m3/src/dbnode/persist/fs/commitlog/README.md

 │Goroutine 3: WriteBatch() ├─────┘                                                         └───────────────────────────────────┘          └───────────────────────────────────┘
 └──────────────────────────┘
 ```
+*The monopic file that was used to generate the diagram above is located at `docs/code_assets/commitlog/queue.monopic`.*

 Since there is only one goroutine pulling items off of the queue, any state that it alone manages can remain unsynchronized since no other goroutines will interact with it.